 Sarvepalli Radhakrishnan (5 September 1888 – 17 April 1975) was an Indian philosopher and statesman who was the second President of India from 1962 to 1967.
 Prior to this, he was the first Vice President of India from 1952 to 1962.

-He was one of the most distinguished twentieth-century scholar and philosopher.
+He was one of the most distinguished twentieth-century scholars and philosophers.
 He earned a reputation as a bridge-builder between India and the West.
 He introduced the thinking of western idealist philosophers into Indian thought.
 He was a famous teacher and his birthday is celebrated as Teacher’s Day in India.

 Radhakrishnan was born on September 5, 1888, to a poor Telugu-speaking brahmin couple in the temple town of Tirutani, eighty km north of Madras.
 His ancestors had moved from the village of Sarvepalli in the middle of the 18th c.
 His mother Sitamma was a fiery woman.